yulivee/RoboND-Rover-Project/writeup_template.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
-Here is an example of how to include an image in your writeup.
+The first image shows the calibration picture of the grid, a rock and some obstacles.
+The obstacles picture is recorded by myself, rock and grid is from the calibration images

 ![alt text][image1]

+The second image shows the same pictures, after applying functions.
+The grid has been applied a color threshold, the rock has been masked with hsv-values and the obstacle has been applied a color threshold and a perspective transform.
+![alt text][image2]

+This set of images shows the application of all functions with a random image from my recordings:
+![alt text][image3]

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
-And another!

-![alt text][image2]
+![alt text][image4]

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.